Bulletin #1143, Home Composting

 Holding Units

-These simple containers for yard wastes are the least labor and time-consuming way to compost.
+These simple containers for organic wastes are the least labor and time-consuming way to compost.

 Which Wastes?
 Place the holding unit where it is most convenient.
-As weeds, grass clippings, leaves and harvest remains from garden plants are collected, they can be dropped into the unit.
-Chopping or shredding wastes, alternating high-carbon and high-nitrogen materials and keeping good moisture and aeration will all speed the process.
+As weeds, grass clippings, leaves, and harvest remains from garden plants are collected, they can be dropped into the unit.
+Chopping or shredding wastes, alternating high-carbon and high-nitrogen materials, and keeping good moisture and aeration will all speed up the process.
+Although it may be tempting to place a compost bin close to your house, it can attract animals such as rodents and is not recommended.

-Advantages and disadvantages: For yard wastes, this is the simplest method.
-The units can be portable, moving to wherever needed in the garden.
-This method can take from six months to two years to compost organic materials, so you only need to be patient.
+Advantages and disadvantages: This is the simplest method for yard waste.
+The units are portable and can be moved wherever needed in the garden.
+Composting organic materials using this method can take six months to two years, so you only need to be patient.

 Turning Units